 By rechallenging [reintroducing] the food intentionally, we can better see how our body reacts.
-Allergists prefer this method over allergy testing when identifying food allergies.
+Nutritionists prefer this method over allergy testing when identifying food allergies.
 Let’s say you are rechallenging dairy on day one, you have a glass of milk for breakfast and see how your body reacts throughout the day.
 Then on day two, have four ounces of tofu for breakfast to see how your body responds to soy.
 You want to avoid mixing multiple foods that you’re testing to have a pure sample of that test.

 Are there any other tips for people who want to cleanse and reset?

 Create a detox plan that is not stressful—make it customizable for yourself.
 As we come out of a stressful time, that stress is something to detox from, too.
 Get enough sleep, meditate, and de-stress our nervous system as well.
 Detoxing is also not recommended for children, pregnant women, or those with diabetes.

 ORGANIC: Shopping for organic foods is an easy way to prevent pesticide toxins from being ingested.

 FIBER: Eating enough fiber helps your body detoxify more regularly.

 PLAN: If you do a short-term detox diet, make sure you give yourself the time and mental space.